Channel Simulation and Coded Source Compression: Introduction

-Next, we extend the classical distributed source coding problem \cite{Wyner:1975iv, Ahlswede:1975ea} and its classical-quantum generalisation to the fully quantum version; namely compression of a quantum source with the help of a quantum server.
-Moreover, we consider a general setting where entanglement assistance between sender-decoder and helper-decoder is available.
-Our direct coding proof combines two fundamental quantum protocols; the state merging protocol \cite{Horodecki:2005fv, Horodecki:2006hl} and the quantum reverse Shannon theorem \cite{Bennett:2014il}.
+We then extend the classical distributed source coding problem \cite{Wyner:1975iv, Ahlswede:1975ea} and its classical-quantum generalisation to the fully quantum version; namely compression of a quantum source with the help of a quantum server.
+We consider two natural scenarios depending on the types of communication channels, be it classical or quantum, shared between the legitimate sender and the receiver.
+Moreover, we allow the quantum helper to utilize the quantum resource of entanglement freely.
+This assumption could somehow be justified since the centralized server normally has more resources at his disposal.
+Our direct coding proofs compose two fundamental quantum protocols; the state merging protocol \cite{Horodecki:2005fv, Horodecki:2006hl} and the fully quantum Slepian-Wolf protocol, together with the quantum reverse Shannon theorem \cite{Bennett:2014il}.
 The current progress of coded source compression is summarized in Table~\ref{table:main}.
+We hope that this observation will lead to concrete progress of the \emph{quantum} multi-terminal noiseless source coding problem.

-We remark that the quantum source compression with a classical helper is a very subtle task, which is left open even when the decoder has full classical-side information \cite{Devetak:2003kd} (instead of partial side-information from the classical helper).
+We remark that the quantum source compression with a classical helper is a very subtle task, which is left open even when the decoder has full classical side information \cite{Devetak:2003kd} (instead of partial side information from the classical helper).

 The quantum source compression with a quantum helper is treated in a different scenario in Ref.~\cite{Horodecki:2006hl}.
-Overall there, classical communication is allowed from the helper to the receiver, and limited entanglement resource is considered.
+Over there, classical communication is allowed from the helper to the receiver, and limited entanglement resource is considered.
 As a result, their formula requires regularization.
-In contract, our result resorts to quantum reverse Shannon theorem, and has the appealing single-letter expression.
+By contrast, our result resorts to a quantum reverse Shannon theorem, and has the appealing single-letter expression.

-There are a huge amount of work devoted to both classical and quantum lossy source coding \cite{Shannon:1959tf, Berger71, Devetak:2002it, Datta:2013ur, Wilde:2013hp, Datta:2013jk}.
+There is a huge amount of work devoted to both classical and quantum lossy source coding \cite{Shannon:1959tf, Berger71, Devetak:2002it, Datta:2013ur, Wilde:2013hp, Datta:2013jk}.
 We will restrict ourselves to only noiseless source coding in this work.
 However, as it turns out, channel simulation simplifies both rate distortion theory and coded source compression.

 \emph{Notations.} In this paper, we will use capital letters $X,Y,Z,U$ etc.~to denote classical random variables, and lower cases $x,y,z,u$ to denote their realisations.
 We use $\cX,\cY,\cZ,\cU$ to denote the sample spaces.
 We denote $x^n=x_1x_2\cdots x_n$.